AXCAIDA/eth-wallet/README.md

 # eth-wallet
 Spring Boot based 2-of-3 multisig wallet implementation for Ether.
-Now 35 kind of ERC20 tokens are supported. for more detail, check https://www.acrosafe.io, If you find any problem, please open an issue.
+Now 35 kind of ERC20 tokens are supported.
+If you find any problem, please open an issue.

 # Wallet Smart Contract
 For security reasons, We decided to use bitgo eth-multisig-v2 as the wallet smart contract.
 It has been tested and proved by real world. https://github.com/BitGo/eth-multisig-v2.
 But we are adding more contents to support ERC721 tokens.